 It is recommended to shower with or wash your .925 sterling silver if worn daily.
 Although the pure silver in sterling silver does not react and tarnish at room temperature, the copper added can easily react with the salt and sulfur in the air, making sterling silver rust/tarnish (appear pink, yellowish).
 Tarnishing can take place even faster if sterling silver come in contact with detergents or cosmetics.
 Our natural body chemistries can also affect how fast your sterling silver tarnishes.
 If you store away your jewelry - particles in the air or pollutants can contribute towards tarnishing as well.
 To remove the rust/tarnish and make your jewelry look brand new and sparkly again, follow the fast and simple steps below by using just two simple over the counter ingredients.

-***If you're sterling silver is gold plated, overtime, you may notice (black/brown) spots of rust, even if its stored away.
+***If your sterling silver is gold plated, overtime, you may notice (black/brown) spots of rust, even if its stored away.
 If this happens, a polishing wipe can be used to remove this rust/tarnish.
 It is not recommended to shower with gold plated sterling silver, as the layer of gold will eventually "fall off."
 If the gold tone rubs off, your jewelry will turn silver and can be re-dipped or re-plated by a jeweler.
 Sterling silver does not and will not turn your skin green, however, the jewelry itself may turn a darkish color due to rust/tarnishing, but this can be easily removed.

-Steps to clean your .925 sterling silver:
+Steps to clean/polish your .925 sterling silver: